102: The Robot vs. the Aztec Mummy

 The 1950s television sitcom The Honeymooners starred Jackie Gleason as bus driver Ralph Kramden and Audrey Meadows as his long-suffering wife Alice.

 He looks like Willard Scott.

-Willard Scott is a weatherman best known for working on NBC’s The Today Show, beginning in 1980.
+Willard Scott (1934-2021) was a weatherman best known for working on NBC’s The Today Show, beginning in 1980.
 In 1983, he started the tradition of wishing centenarians (and older folk) happy birthdays during his segments.
 Fewer people know that from 1959 to 1962, Scott played Bozo the Clown on Washington, D.C., TV station WRC, and in 1963, he appeared in three commercials as Ronald McDonald, the Hamburger-Happy Clown—the first live-action appearance of the character.

 Hey, triple-word score!
 Is this a contraction?
 You can’t hyphenate!

 Scrabble is a classic board game produced by Hasbro, in which players draw seven letters apiece and then attempt to spell words on the game board, crossword puzzle-style.
 “Triple-word score” is one of the bonus squares on the board, and contractions and hyphenated words are both disallowed under the rules of the game.